 INSERT INTO `jos_user_usergroup_map` (`user_id`,`group_id`) VALUES (40, 8);

-Logon to the back end http://yoursitedomain.com/administrator using the username admin2 and the password secret in the login box.
+Logon to the back end http://yoursitedomain.com/administrator using the credentials admin2/secret in the login box.

-Select the user you have just logged in with using this password and username and change the password for the user to something else.
+Select the user you have just logged in and change the password for the user to something else.
 This is extremely important otherwise your website might get hacked.

 Check all is ok with Front-end access by opening your site http://yourdomainname.com and logging in using the username admin and the new password you have set it in the back end.

 Reset Joomla 1.5 password

 The procedure to reset a Joomla 1.5 login is not very different from the rest of the versions of Joomla.